SafetyHAT: A Transportation System Safety Hazard Analysis Tool

 How Do I Get SafetyHAT?

 SafetyHAT is available for public use and can be downloaded for free.
-In order to obtain a copy of SafetyHAT, please register using the following link:
+Click here to download.

 Feedback and Suggestions